effi flo

 The Clay workflow:

-The infrastructure layer: The AI matching and scoring — comparing each candidate against specific job criteria with 85%+ accuracy — runs on custom models outside Clay.
+The infrastructure layer: The AI matching and scoring - comparing each candidate against specific job criteria with 85%+ accuracy - runs on custom models outside Clay.
+For context, industry benchmarks show that traditional sourcing-to-hire conversion sits well below this, making enrichment-powered matching a significant competitive edge.
 Clay provides the enriched data that makes accurate matching possible.
 Without complete, normalized candidate data, even the best matching algorithm produces unreliable results.

 Workflow 4: Lead Magnets and Inbound Automation